Best Home Theater Upgrades (2025): Audio, Lighting & Smart Control

 Cons

-For those who prefer a wire-free approach, the Sonos Arc with Sub (Gen 3) delivers surprisingly cinematic performance without clutter.
+For those who prefer a wire-free approach, the Sonos Arc with Sub (Gen 3) delivers cinematic performance without clutter.
 The Arc’s 11 Class-D amplifiers create an enveloping Dolby Atmos effect, while the Sub adds palpable low-end weight without distortion.
-Setup via the Sonos app takes minutes and automatically tunes to your room through Trueplay calibration.
+Setup via the Sonos app takes minutes and automatically tunes to your room through Trueplay calibration on a compatible iPhone.

 Pros